Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

 The state at the subsequent node is obtained through the propagation of the first-order dynamics, as in \cref{eq:perturbations}

-The linear maps can be extracted from the first-order expansion obtained with DA.
-These maps establish the dynamics relationship between the perturbations before the propagation of node $i$ and the ones after the propagation at node $i+1$.
-Thus, from \cref{eq:linMaps} one obtains
+\cref{eq:linMaps} can be written in matrix form, using the linear maps that establish the first-order dynamics relationship between the perturbations before the propagation of node $i$ and the ones after the propagation, at node $i+1$.
+These maps are $\vec{A}_{i+1}^j\in\mathbb{R}^{6\times6}$, which is the \gls{stm}, and $\vec{B}_{i+1}^j\in\mathbb{R}^{6\times3}$, which is the control-state transition matrix